What Is Priming Psychology And What Is It Used For?

 Learn how the priming effect can help you break bad habits

-When a word, an image, a sound, or another stimulus influences or elicits an associated response, priming may be at play.
-If you need a strong study tool or a new therapy technique, you may want to learn more about this phenomenon.
+When a word, an image, a sound, or another stimulus influences or elicits an associated response, priming may be what is happening.
+If you need a strong study tool or a new therapy technique, you may want to learn more about what priming is and what it is used for.

-Priming is a technique that can be used in cognitive psychology to condition responses through exposure to specific stimuli.
-It typically works with our unconscious responses to change our thought patterns and reactions by tapping into the way our brains process, store, and recall information.
+Priming is a technique that can be used in cognitive and social psychology to condition responses through exposure to specific stimuli.
+Priming typically works with our unconscious responses to change our thought patterns and reactions by tapping into the way our brains process, store, and recall information.
 Priming can improve cognitive and behavioral response times as well as decrease anxiety, stress, and depression.

 Before learning about the therapeutic uses of priming, it may help to explore the many types of priming that often occur in everyday life.

-• Semantic Priming: This type of priming is frequently used when items or words are associated logically or linguistically.
+Semantic priming is frequently used when items or words are associated logically or linguistically.

 Psychologists often use priming to study memory and the brain.
 Topics might relate to how the brain stores, retrieves and perceives information.
 As such, priming has contributed to new findings in research about Alzheimer's disease, including how the disease affects the brain.